Eastburn family murders: Aftermath

 Gary Eastburn relocated with his surviving daughter Jana to a U.S. Air Force base north of London in 1988, taking up a liaison role with the Royal Air Force.
 Gary subsequently met and married an English nurse in 1991, who became Jana's stepmother.
 After retiring from the US Air Force, he worked overseas for several years before returning to the States, settling down in Washington.

-Following his acquittal, Timothy Hennis re-enlisted in the United States Army and was promoted to the rank of staff sergeant.
+Following his acquittal in 1989, Timothy Hennis re-enlisted in the United States Army and was promoted to the rank of staff sergeant.
 He saw service in Iraq during Operation Desert Storm and Somalia.
 Hennis received several awards and accolades for his service.
 In 1998, Hennis and his family, who were now joined by their six-year-old son Andrew, moved to Fort Lewis, Washington.
 Hennis became the scoutmaster of Andrew's scouting troop, leading them on hiking expeditions.
 In 2004, Hennis retired from the U.S. Army with the rank of master sergeant and found work at a waste treatment plant.

 New evidence and third trial

-In May 2005, Captain Larry Trotter of the Cumberland County Sheriff's Office attended a detectives' seminar on advanced criminal-intelligence techniques, which discussed the Eastburn murders as a case study.
+In May 2005, 16 years after the acquittal of Hennis, Captain Larry Trotter of the Cumberland County Sheriff's Office attended a detectives' seminar on advanced criminal-intelligence techniques, which discussed the Eastburn murders as a case study.
 After conversing with the journalist Scott Whisnant, who had covered the Eastburn murder trials, Trotter learned that detectives had extracted semen from Katie's body using a vaginal swab.
 Since DNA testing was still in its infancy in the 1980s, investigators could not test the sample.

 Trotter had the semen on the swab tested at the North Carolina State Bureau of Investigation's crime laboratory in Raleigh.
 In June 2006, a forensic test determined that the sample was 1.2 quadrillion times more likely to come from Hennis.
 Trotter shared the results with Edward Grannis, the Cumberland County district attorney, and Robert Bittle, who had participated in the 1985 investigation.
-Bittle also contacted Eastburn, informing him of the news.
+Bittle then contacted Eastburn.

 Though the Fifth Amendment's Double Jeopardy Clause prohibits retrials after acquittals, the United States Constitution's dual sovereignty doctrine allows a defendant tried and acquitted in a state court to be retried at a federal court.
 In addition, the Uniform Code of Military Justice permits military personnel tried in a civilian court to be court-martialed.
 At the request of the Cumberland County Sheriff's Office, Lieutenant General John R. Vines, the commanding officer at Fort Bragg, agreed to recall the retired Hennis back into service as a pretext for charging him with the Eastburn murders based on the new DNA evidence.